dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 ## Add Credentails Page in Jenkins

-This step enables the jenkins to connect using a given credentials which we are configuring.
+This step enables the jenkins to connect using a user credentials which is configured as follows.

-### Pre-Requisite Steps:
+### Pre-Requisite Steps

 1. Make sure the user say 'dtpuser' with which the Jenkins wants to login to a target VM has got the DTPUser user created using the following scripts.